anhaya/anhaya-feature-toggle/README.md

 # anhaya-feature-toggle

-Sample of Spring Boot + Togglz
+Sample of Spring Boot + Togglz (FileBasedStateRepository)

 How to Run: